-Award-winning comic book writer and graphic novelist Ed Brubaker does not shy away from dark themes in his work - or his songs picks.
+Award-winning comic book writer and graphic novelist Ed Brubaker does not shy away from dark themes in his work - or his song picks.
 He chooses a slate of songs about broken hearts, loneliness and survival for his Guest DJ set.
-Ed prefers music that “hits you right in the heart” when you listen, from alt-country to 70’s R&B. Ed has worked on such notable titles as Batman and Captain America and his critically-acclaimed miniseries “Incognito” was just optioned for a feature film by 20th Century Fox.
+Ed prefers music that “hits you right in the heart” when you listen, from alt-country to 70’s R&B. Ed has worked on such notable titles as Batman and Captain America and his critically-acclaimed miniseries “Incognito” has been optioned for a feature film by 20th Century Fox.

 For More: http://www.edbrubaker.com

 1. Snoopy Come Home soundtrack - "It Changes"

 5. Palace Songs - "Winter Lady"

 Eric J. Lawrence: Hi.
 This is Eric J. Lawrence from KCRW and I am here with Eisner Award-winning comic book writer Ed Brubaker.
 He helped revive the crime comic genre as his work on such notable titles such as Batman and Captain America.
 We will be playing excerpts of songs he selected that have inspired him over the years as part of KCRW's Guest DJ Project.
 Ed, thanks for coming down.

 EJL: What's the first track you got for us?

 EB: The first one is from the “Snoopy Come Home” soundtrack, "It Changes," which is the song Charlie Brown sings after Snoopy leaves.
 As an ex cartoonist, I just like Charles Schulz better than Charles Dickens and this song was, I think, the first time I ever felt ennui as a child.
 It very much informs everything about Charlie Brown as a character and about, you know... the particular genius of Charles Schulz is that he taps into this loneliness that we all feel.
 And it's just a song that, every time I hear it, it just brings tears to my eyes.